 As I wandered deep into the mysteries of William Jefferson Clinton, the memory of those nights returned more than once.
 As one of a minuscule number of non-conservative journalists to make the trip, the streets were often dark, empty, and silent.

-By the standards of my background, my trade, and my politics — as I was frequently reminded — I should never have never gone this way.
+By the standards of my background, my trade, and my politics — as I was frequently reminded — I should never have ever gone this way.
 Nothing I have ever done — none of my activism, none of my writing, none of my choices — left me so much the outsider as trying to write the truth about Clinton.
 It often seemed the loneliest mile in town.

 At first, though, it was just business as usual.
 I had been raised a traditional liberal, which by definition meant politics was a two-front battle — an offensive against the Republicans but also, and often no less important, a matter of defending the party’s values against the corrupt, the cynical, and the prejudiced within.
 From the Dixiecrats to Carmine DeSapio to Richard Daley to the Vietnam hawks, being a Democrat meant being in a constant state of civil war.